What can we do for you?

 Meet our Headache & Jaw Pain Therapists

 Louise Dodds and Ali Stavely are our physiotherapists with a special interest in treating TMJ/Jaw Pain and Headaches.
 Kath Stephenson also has extensive experience of helping people get rid of their headaches.
-They are joined by Margaret Gibbard, our Counsellor, and our Shiatsu Therapist Donna Pinker as they can help to reduce stress and anxiety that can also cause this type of pain.
+They are joined by Margaret Gibbard, our Counsellor, as this can help to reduce stress and anxiety that can also cause this type of pain.

 How do you know if you need us?